PaulMelloy/cloudy/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of usq.scp is to import data from AARNET Cloudstor, MS OneDrive and SharePoint.
+The goal of usq.scp is to import data from  AARNET Cloudstor, OneDrive, Sharepoint, GDrive, GitHub or any other web-based provider serving a file via a downloadable URL.

 ## Installation